Site Search & Directory »

 "--Taken from: History of Barron Co., Wisconsin, H. C. Cooper, Jr., & Co., 1922, pg.
 354."

 Owen McGeough died in Oak Grove Township, Barron county, on June 8, 1886.
 (June 8, 1885, according to his biography.)
 In 1900, Bridget McGough, age 73, was living alone in Barron county.
 She died there on May 15, 1908.
-The Card Index to Names in Dunn, Barron and Pepin County Newspapers, 18601923 (available in the University Archives and Stout Area Research Center of the University of Wisconsin—Stout, in Menominie, Wisconsin) lists an obituary of Mrs. McGeough in the Rice Lake newspaper on May 29, 1908, but the same index shows articles about the probate of the estate of Bridget McGough in the Rice Lake newspaper on August 14 and 21 of 1908.
+The ARC Newspaper Index (available in the University Archives and Area Research Center of the University of Wisconsin—Stout, in Menominie, Wisconsin) lists an obituary of Mrs. McGeough in the Rice Lake Chronotype of May 29, 1908, but the same index shows articles about the probate of the estate of Bridget McGough in the Rice Lake Chronotype of August 14 and 21 of 1908.
 Probate files of both Bridget McGough (#1745) and Owen McGough (#1746) are in the genealogy records of Barron county in the Stout Area Research Center.
 See their County Court Records Index.
 The names of Owen and Patrick McGeough are in their electronic indexes as appearing on page 355 and 356 of the 1922 History of Barron County (call number 587.B2H67x).

 Bridget McGeough McGlade, age 84, a widow, who resided on lot 9, con 1, North Crosby, county of Leeds and Grenville, Ontario, died of old age on March 26, 1899.
 She was born in Ireland and was a Roman Catholic.
 Ontario, Canada Deaths, 1869–-1932 > Leeds and Grenville > 1899 on Ancestry.com.